5 Unique Ways to Celebrate Easter in Europe

 Ostersonntag in Germany:

 Germans, like us, spend their Easter painting and decorating eggs and arranging egg hunts for children.
-You will definitely be feeling the spirit of Spring as all across the country Germans decorate and display their elaborately decorated eggs on trees and bushes known as Ostereierbaum as well as on public wells and fountains or Osterbrunnen.
+You will definitely be feeling the spirit of Spring as all across the country Germans decorate and display their elaborately decorated eggs on trees and bushes known as Ostereierbaum as well as on public wells and fountains, or Osterbrunnen.
 Another German custom is to gather around large bonfires on the eve of Easter Sunday.
-Back in the day these displays were said to symbolize the coming of Spring and it was widely believed that the light of the fire would protect homes from misfortune.
+In the past these displays were said to symbolize the coming of Spring and it was widely believed that the light of the fire would protect homes from misfortune.
 Celebrate Ostersonntag from any of our campsites in Germany.

 Pasqua in Italy:

-As a country with rich Christian culture, Italy goes all out in its Easter celebrations with festivities all through the Holy Week with street parades and processions that stretch from city to city.
+Italy goes all out in its Easter celebrations with festivities taking place all through the Holy Week, including street parades and processions that stretch from city to city.
 In Florence on Easter Sunday morning, the Explosion of the Cart takes place.
-A large wagon filled with fireworks is pulled through a procession by white oxen to the Cathedral of Santa Maria del Fiore where it is lit by a dove-shaped rocket and erupts into a stunning sparkling display.
-To experience an explosive Easter Sunday, Florence is just a short drive away from most of our Tuscany campsites.
-If you’re at one of our Rome campsites, the capital city of Italy hosts one of the biggest Easter celebrations in the world.
-On Good Friday, thousands of people gather each year in St Peter’s Square at the Vatican for the Pope’s mass and procession.
+A large wagon filled with fireworks is pulled by white oxen to the Cathedral of Santa Maria del Fiore where it is lit by a dove-shaped rocket and erupts into a stunning sparkling display.
+If you fancy experiencing an explosive Easter Sunday, Florence is just a short drive away from most of our Tuscany campsites.
+If you’re at one of our campsites in Rome, then do make sure you visit St Peter’s Square at the Vatican on Good Friday for one of the biggest Easter celebrations in the world – the Pope’s mass and procession.

 Pâques in France:

-While French Easter can be quite similar to ours with decadent chocolate eggs, rabbits and bells found in the shops, one particular town really takes Easter to another level.
+While French Easter is quite similar to British tradition with decadent chocolate eggs, rabbits and bells found in the shops, one particular town really takes Easter celebrations to another level.
 In the commune of Haux in South West France, every Easter Monday they take more than 4,500 eggs and turn them into one gigantic omelette.
 It is cooked in the main square in the biggest pan you’ll probably ever see.
-If you’re egg-stremely curious to taste that omelette, our South West campsites within driving distance of Haux.
+If you’re egg-stremely curious to taste that omelette, then check out our South West campsites within driving distance of Haux.